UDPM: Upsampling Diffusion Probabilistic Models: Related Work

-By learning the reverse process $p_\theta(\x_{l-1}|\x_{l})$ using a deep neural network, one may generate samples from the data distribution by running the reverse process.
-Starting from pure noise $\x\sim \mathcal{N}(0, \I)$ then progressively predicting the next step of the reverse process until reaching $\x_0$.
+By learning the reverse process $p(\x_{l-1}|\x_{l})$ using a deep neural network, one can generate samples from the data distribution by running the reverse process: starting from pure noise $\x_L\sim \mathcal{N}(0, \I)$, then progressively predicting the next step of the reverse process using a network trained to predict $\x_{l-1}$ from $\x_l$, until reaching $\x_0$.

-This principle has shown over the past couple of years marvelous performance in generating realistic-looking images \cite{guidedDiff, rombach2022high, DDPM, sohl2015deep, nichol2021improved,kawar2022imagic,Giannone2022Few,Sheynin2022KNN,AbuHussein2022ADIR}.
-However, as noted by \cite{DDPM}, the number of diffusion steps $L$ is required to be large in order for the model to produce please looking images.
+Over the past couple of years, this principle has shown marvellous performance in generating realistic-looking images \cite{guidedDiff, rombach2022high, DDPM, sohl2015deep, nichol2021improved,kawar2022imagic,Giannone2022Few,Sheynin2022KNN,AbuHussein2022ADIR}.
+However, as noted by \cite{DDPM}, the number of diffusion steps $L$ is required to be large in order for the model to produce pleasing-looking images.

-In recent years, many works utilized diffusion models for image manipulation and reconstruction tasks \cite{whang2022deblurring, SR3}, where a denoising network is trained to learn the prior distribution of the data.
-At test time, some conditioning mechanism is combined with the learned prior to solving very challenging imaging tasks \cite{avrahami2022blended, avrahami2022blendedLatent, chung2022mr}.
+Recently, many studies have utilized diffusion models for image manipulation and reconstruction tasks \cite{whang2022deblurring, SR3}, where a denoising network is trained to learn the prior distribution of the data.
+At test time, some conditioning mechanism is combined with the learned prior for solving highly challenging imaging tasks \cite{avrahami2022blended, avrahami2022blendedLatent, chung2022mr}.
 Note that our novel adaptive diffusion ingredient can be incorporated into any conditional sampling scheme that is based on diffusion models.

 The works in \cite{whang2022deblurring,SR3} addressed the problems of deblurring and super-resolution using diffusion models.
-These works try to deblur \cite{whang2022deblurring} or increase the resolution \cite{SR3} of an input blurry or low-res image.
-They do so by adding blur or downsampling to each noise step.
-Yet, unlike our work, their goal is not image generation but rather image reconstruction from a given degraded image.
-Therefore, their trained model is significantly different from ours despite the fact that they bear similarity to our work in the sense that they do not only denoise the image in each step but perform a reconstruction step.
+These works try to deblur \cite{whang2022deblurring} or increase the resolution \cite{SR3} of a blurry or low-res input image.
+Unlike our work, their goal is not image generation, but rather image reconstruction from a given degraded image.
+Therefore, their trained model is significantly different from ours.